 - Routine Hearing Exams and Tests.
 This includes routine hearing exams and tests furnished for you by a covered provider and newborn hearing screening tests for a newborn child (an infant under three months of age) as provided by regulations of the Massachusetts Department of Public Health.
 (See "Well Newborn Care" for your inpatient coverage for newborn hearing screening tests.) - Hearing Aids and Related Services.
 This includes hearing aids and covered services related to a covered hearing aid when the covered services are furnished by a covered provider, such as a licensed audiologist or licensed hearing instrument specialist.
 These covered services include: the initial hearing aid evaluation; one hearing aid for each hearing-impaired ear; fitting and adjustments of the hearing aid; and supplies such as (but not limited to) ear molds.
 No benefits are provided for replacement hearing aid batteries.
 The Schedule of Benefits for your plan option describes the benefit limit that applies for hearing aids-this means any age restriction, dollar benefit maximum for the hearing aid device itself, and/or eligible time period during which hearing aids and related services will be covered by your health plan.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
-If you choose a hearing aid device that costs more than your benefit limit.
+If you choose a hearing aid device that costs more than your benefit limit, you will have to pay the balance of the cost of the device that is in excess of the benefit limit.
 (Any dollar benefit maximum does not apply for covered services related to the hearing aid.)
 As required by state law, this coverage is provided for at least \$2,000 (for the hearing aid device itself) for one hearing aid for each hearing-impaired ear every 36 months for a member age 21 or younger (from birth through age 21).